LarisaPk/Java/README.md

 database, and its password.
 - create a java project in your IDE and configure the project so it can use the jdbc driver
 - download the source code and add it to the project
 - configure the CourseQueries.java file so it will connect to your database on your selected MySQL server.
-Changes need to be made in  lines  11,12,13
+Changes need to be made in the lines  11,12,13
 - via your SQL Client, connect to your database and run the sql script to create the database table (file name is courses.sql)
 ## Usage
 The purpose of this tool is to create a study plan and save it into a database.
 With the tool you can